-The AVN-TB10AR is an advanced feature set unit.
-Each of the 10 channels can be configured to provide communications with other remote networked intercom units or AoIP streams, or with local 4-wire systems.
-It has analogue and digital audio inputs that can be used to distribute audio over a network to other RAVENNA/AES67 capable systems, and it has analogue outputs for monitoring of remote sources.
+The AVN-TB20AR and AVN-TB20AD are advanced feature set units.
+Each of the 20 channels can be configured to provide communications with other remote networked intercom units or AoIP streams, or with local 4-wire systems.
+They have analogue and digital audio inputs that can be used to distribute audio over a network to other RAVENNA/AES67 capable systems, and they have analogue outputs for monitoring of remote sources.
 It can also be used as a 4 wire bridge, connecting remote AoIP sources with local audio inputs and outputs.

 A call back system monitors missed intercom call requests and makes it easy to make a return call, and an independently configurable page function can contact selected units with priority over standard intercom calls if required.

 There are 2 independent monitor channels that can route the audio from a local input or AoIP source to the headphones and speaker.
-This could be used to take an IFB feed, an off-air transmission signal or simply to listen to any audio source.
+This could be used to take an IFB feed or an off-air transmission signal or simply to listen to any audio source.